sajalc137/Choon/README.md

 # Choon
-An esoteric programming language based on musical notation.
+A translator from C++ to the esoteric programming language Choon, based musical notation for syntax.

 ## Choon Instruction Set